(USA and Canada only)

 This document is the Manufacturer's Declaration for the listed products as mentioned in the attachment - to which this confirmation refers - that they are in accordance with the mentioned European, international and/or national standards and regulations.

 This CAD file contains a 3-dimensional drawing of the SNAP-IDC-32 digital input module, which provides 32 channels of 10-32 VDC input.
-This drawing also applies to the SNAP-IDC-32-FM, which is Factory Mutual approved.

 This overview describes the four integrated components of the SNAP PAC system: software, controllers, brains and I/O. This hardware and software system is designed for industrial control, remote monitoring and data acquisition.